dev-intellisoft/languee/README.md

         └── hello.json
 ```

-if you are use mobile and/or web project you need assemble you locale files
+if you use mobile and/or web project you need assemble you locale files
 by run `yarn run languee` or `npm run languee`

 * USAGE